corydodt/Personal/README.minipc.md

 - copy over with scp, install these with `rpm -iU *.rpm`
     - reboot, so NetworkManager picks up the wifi
     - `nmcli c` should show both connections bound to a device (not blank)
-    - if necessary edit the wifi connection with `nmcli c edit umbonia`:
+    - if necessary edit the wifi connection with `nmcli c edit "Cicindela chinensis"`:
         - `print connection` to show settings
         - set connection.interface-name to the {wifi-device}
         - set connection.autoconnect yes